open-telemetry/opentelemetry-dotnet-instrumentation/docs/troubleshooting.md

 2. Assembly redirection for strong-named applications if the app also ships different versions of some assemblies also shipped in the `netfx` folder.

-If you are having problems in one of the scenarios above re-run the `Install-OpenTelemetryCore` command from the [PowerShell installation module](../OpenTelemetry.DotNet.Auto.psm1) to ensure that the required GAC installations are up-to-date.
+If you are having problems in one of the scenarios above run again the `Install-OpenTelemetryCore` command from the [PowerShell installation module](../OpenTelemetry.DotNet.Auto.psm1) to ensure that the required GAC installations are updated.

 For more information about the GAC usage by the automatic instrumentation, see [here](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/issues/1906#issuecomment-1376292814).